 Snyder is a somewhat small city located in the state of Texas.
 With a population of 11,768 people and four constituent neighborhoods, Snyder is the 208th largest community in Texas.

-Snyder is a somewhat ethnically-diverse city.
+Snyder is an extremely ethnically-diverse city.
 The people who call Snyder home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Snyder residents report their race to be White, followed by Black or African-American.
 Snyder also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 41.96% of the city’s residents.
+People of Hispanic or Latino origin account for 43.16% of the city’s residents.
 Important ancestries of people in Snyder include Irish, English, Scottish, and French .

 The most common language spoken in Snyder is English.
-Other important languages spoken here include Spanish and Korean.
+Other important languages spoken here include Spanish and Other Asian languages.